viamrobotics/docs/docs/components/servo.md

 - **Type**: `servo` for all servos

-- **Model**: Either `gpio`, `pi`, or `fake`:
+- **Model**: Either `pi`, `gpio`, or `fake`:

-  - `gpio` is the **recommended general-purpose model**, compatible with all Viam-supported boards including Raspberry Pi.

-  - `pi` is only compatible with Raspberry Pi.
+  - `pi` is the recommended model when configuring a hobby servo wired to a Raspberry Pi.
-  It has a timeout parameter to help prevent burning out cheap servos, but this is not necessary in most cases.
-  Unlike other servo models, it is implemented as part of the `pi` board component; see the code here: [https://github.com/viamrobotics/rdk/blob/main/components/board/pi/impl/servo.go](https://github.com/viamrobotics/rdk/blob/main/components/board/pi/impl/servo.go).
+  Unlike other servo models, it is implemented as part of the `pi` board component; [you can see the code here](https://github.com/viamrobotics/rdk/blob/main/components/board/pi/impl/servo.go).

+  - `gpio` is the general-purpose model, compatible with Viam-supported boards other than Raspberry Pi.

   - `fake` is for testing code without any actual hardware.